New-Branch-Ltd/MultiSelectComponentBlogpost/ARTICLE.md

 ```

 A few things in the code that I haven't explained already.
 First you might have seen that we have a ref of the container of all intervals.
 We use and need that ref to calculate the pixels offset of the container on the page.
 There is also a possibility to get that element with the DOM Api, but this is not the recommended way on React.

-Another thing you might have noticed is that we now have a new tranformation function `containerPositionToDomainValue` that transforms pixel value to a domain interval value.
-It is analogous to the other one.
-Here is its implementation.
-With this we have the ability two create intervals with double click.

 You also might have noticed that I have sorted all intervals with the lodash `sortBy` function.
 This is rather important to make our job easier for the future. (especially when we start thinking about handling collision between intervals)